 - A. Attendance by Principal Trial Counsel.
 Absent prior authorization, the attorney who will serve as principal trial counsel must appear at all conferences with the Court. - B. Attendance by Telephone.
 If the parties are ordered to appear in person, requests to appear at the conference by telephone instead must be made at least 48 hours prior to the scheduled appearance via letter filed on ECF explaining why counsel cannot appear in person.
-The dial-in for telephonic conferences is 888-363-4749, and the access code is 2682448. - C. Initial Case Management Conference.
+The dial-in for telephonic conferences is 1-855-244-8681, and the access code is 2309 3085 835.
+There is no attendee ID. - C. Initial Case Management Conference.
 Within three months of the filing of the Complaint, the Court will generally file a Notice of Initial Pretrial Conference, either scheduling a Fed.
 R. Civ.
 P. 16(c) conference or ordering the parties to submit certain pretrial materials in lieu of a conference.
 The Notice will be made available on ECF, and plaintiff's counsel will be responsible for distributing copies to all parties.
 This Notice will direct the parties to file on ECF (i) a joint letter to the Court containing the information set forth in the Notice, and (ii) a proposed Civil Case Management Plan and Scheduling Order, the template for which is available on the Court's website at https://nysd.uscourts.gov/hon-vernon-s-broderick.